Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Analysis of the Competitive Ratio

-For every impression $i$, we compare $\MarginalGain_i$ with the expected value $\StocGreedy$ could have achieved by assigning $i$ to $\OptMatch_i$, namely $\Expected[\Gain_{i, \OptMatch_i}] = \Expected[(w_{i,\OptMatch_i} - \MaxWeight^{t_i-1}_{ \OptMatch_i})^+]$.
-Usually to prove that greedy type algorithms achieve $1/2$ competitive ratio, it suffices to show that $\MarginalGain_i \geq \Expected[\Gain_{i, \OptMatch_i}]$.
-However, $\StocGreedy$ is designed in a way that this condition is not necessarily satisfied for every impression.
-Nevertheless, the aggregate marginal gains not only achieve this lower bound but beat it significantly enough to yield better than $1/2$ competitive ratio.
-Intuitively, impressions that beat this benchmark share their extra marginal gain with other impressions such that at the end of the algorithm, every impression contributes enough amount to break the $1/2$ approximation barrier.
-One of the major contributions of this paper is to present a carefully designed distribution mechanism of extra marginal gains to achieve this uniform lower bound for every impression.
-We start by lower bounding $\StocAlloc$ to recognize the main three sources ($X_i, Y_i,$ and $Z_i$ defined in the statement formula of Lemma~\ref{lem:ThreeSourcesXYZ}) that help us beat $\frac{1}{2}\OPT$.
+For every impression $i \in I$, we compare $\E[\MarginalGain_i]$ to the expected value that $\StochasticGreedy$ could have achieved by assigning $i$ to $a_i^*$, namely $\E[\Gain_{i,a_i^*}] = \E[(w_{i,a_i^*} - \MaxW_{a_i^*}^{t_i-1})^+]$.
+To prove that greedy algorithms achieve a $1/2$ competitive ratio, it usually suffices to show that $\E[\MarginalGain_i] \ge \E[\Gain_{i,a_i^*}]$.
+Our algorithm \StochasticGreedy, however, is designed in such a way that this condition is not necessarily satisfied for every impression.
+Instead, we show that the \emph{sum of expected marginal gains} over all impressions is significantly greater than this lower bound in aggregate.
+Intuitively, impressions that beat this benchmark share their excess marginal gain with other impressions so that at the end of the algorithm, every impression contributes enough to exceed the standard $1/2$ competitive ratio.
+One of the major technical contributions of this paper is our carefully designed mechanism \DistributeExcess (\Cref{alg:distribute_excess}), which reallocates the potential excess marginal gain of an assignment to guarantee a uniform lower bound for every impression.

+We begin by lower bounding the expected weight of the assignment that \StochasticGreedy makes in such a way that reveals three additional sources of potential excess gain that can be exploited.